Hansmu/dynamodb-tutorial/README.md

 In a transactional request, it is all or nothing.
 If one fails, everything fails, causing a rollback.

+DynamoDB sets its limits to disallow writing queries that do not scale.
+You need a partition key as that allows for a O(1) lookup.
+No matter how large your table becomes, including a partition key makes it a constant time operation.
+With a Query you can do >=, <=, begins_with(), between, but not contains(), ends_with().
+This is because an item collection is ordered and stored as a B-tree.
+The time complexity of a B-tree search is O(log n).
+Dynamo limits the data size so that you wouldn't be querying too much at one time, thus keeping speed.

 #### Query
 A Query action lets you retrieve multiple items with the same partition key.
 Especially useful when modeling and retrieving data that includes relations.
 We can add a condition